rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.invocation.global-order]
-The order in which invocations of [`core::arch::global_asm!`] are expanded is unspecified.
+The order in which each *global-asm-block* appears in the program is unspecified.

 r[asm.invocation.directive-state]
 The *expanded asm-string* shall not issue a directive that modifies the global state of the assembler for processing inputs unless it issues a directive to restore that state it had upon entering the block.
 No diagnostic is required.